GitLab CI Images

 This will loop over all available scripts/packer/json/*.json files in order, and run a packer build on each, to build and push the successive layers.
 Typically this is:

-• 20-base.json - basic Apt and other OS-level packages
+• ubuntu.json - Ubuntu with basic Apt and other OS-level packages

-• 40-project.json - Project-custom setup - typically building the codebase
+• PROJECT.json - Project-custom setup - typically building the codebase

 Finally, you can use the resulting Docker image in your .gitlab-ci.yml jobs like this: